mercurius-js/cache/README.md

 - **policy~storage**

-use a specific storage for the policy, instead of the main one.
+use specific storage for the policy, instead of the main one.
-Can be useful to have, for example, an in memory storage for small data set along with the redis storage.
+Can be useful to have, for example, in-memory storage for small data set along with the redis storage.
 See [https://github.com/mercurius-js/mercurius-cache-example](https://github.com/mercurius-js/mercurius-cache-example) for a complete complex use case.
 Example